1. ElectroBraid® Commitment to Safety

 ElectroBraid® is a psychological barrier.
 Always maintain at least 5,000 volts and a good grounding system to ensure your horse will receive a significant electric shock – not just a "bee-sting".
 The shock from a UL or CSA-approved energizer won't harm your horse because the shock is very low amperage for a tiny fraction of a second, but your horse will always respect ElectroBraid ® in the future.

 Injuries with ElectroBraid® are very rare.
 If an incident occurs, please call 1-855-EBFENCE so we can discuss the circumstances with you.
-Hopefully, we can together take corrective action to prevent any future injury.
+Hopefully, we can take corrective action together to prevent any future injury.

 2. Steps for Successful Electric Fencing